nietras/nietras.github.io/_posts/2021-10-09-worlds-smallest-csharp-program.md

 let's discuss this a bit more.

 ## Why
 Why look at the world's smallest possible program?
-Why not 🤷‍ Mainly I saw this as a fun exercise and hopefully learn something new along the way.
+Mainly I saw this as a fun exercise and hopefully learn something new along the way.
 I don't pretend to be the first or only one who thought of this and the worlds smallest C# program `{}`.